patrulek/modernRX/README.md

 * [x] (08.11.2023) Optimize hash calculation with JIT compiler for random programs.
 * [x] (17.11.2023) Optimize hash calculation with multithreading.
 * [x] (30.11.2023) Experiment with further JIT optimizations for faster hash calculation.
+* [x]<sup>1</sup> (10.08.2024) Add support for AVX-512 instructions.
 * [ ] Experiment with system and architecture specific optimizations (Huge Pages, MSR etc.) for faster hash calculation.
 * [ ] Port library to Unix-based systems.
 * [ ] Implement RandomX light mode.
 * [ ] Implement RandomX GPU mode.

+<sup>1)</sup> Out of original scope.

 ## Build and run

 To build this repository you should download the most recent Visual Studio version (at least 17.10) with C++ tools.

-Library requires support for AVX2 and AES instructions.
+Library requires support for AVX512F, AVX512VL and AES instructions.
 In a case of lacking support, exception will be thrown at runtime.

 ### Portability